-- a) The Accreditation Committee will consist of four members including: - (i) one individual who is not an Aboriginal and Torres Strait Islander Health Practitioner and who has relevant expertise in health education, preferably in training Aboriginal and Torres Strait Islander Health Practitioners and in accreditation within the National Scheme - (ii) two registered Aboriginal and Torres Strait Islander Health Practitioners currently working in senior positions within the health and/or education sectors who have relevant expertise in training of Aboriginal and Torres Strait Islander Health Practitioners, and - (iii) one individual who has relevant experience in health and/or education relevant to Aboriginal and Torres Strait Islander Health Practitioners, preferably including contemporary experience in primary health care settings. - b) The Board will appoint one of the members to be the chair of the Committee. - c) The Board will appoint one or two members to be the deputy chair(s) of the Committee.
+- a) The Accreditation Committee will consist of at least four members including: - (i) at least one individual who is not an Aboriginal and Torres Strait Islander Health Practitioner and who has relevant expertise in health education, preferably in training Aboriginal and Torres Strait Islander Health Practitioners and in accreditation within the National Scheme - (ii) at least one registered Aboriginal and Torres Strait Islander Health Practitioner who has relevant expertise in training of Aboriginal and Torres Strait Islander Health Practitioners, and - (iii) at least one individual who has relevant experience in health and/or education relevant to Aboriginal and Torres Strait Islander Health Practitioners, preferably including contemporary experience in primary health care settings. - b) The Board will appoint one of the members to be the chair of the Committee. - c) The Board will appoint one or two members to be the deputy chair(s) of the Committee.